ian-double-u/Project_Euler/README.md

 # Project_Euler
-My solutions to Project Euler Problems
+My solutions to [Project Euler](https://projecteuler.net/archives) Problems.

-Some written with Python some with julia
+Some written in Python, some in julia, and most recently, some in Haskell.